Easy As Cookies

 Notes

 This recipe makes a 2 layer cake, instead of a 3 layer cake as written in 2013.
-Entire recipe was reduced by half.
+Cake and ganache were reduced by half.
+I've made roughly a 60% amount of frosting as compared to the original recipe.

 This cake recipe is adapted from Smitten Kitchen, who adapted it from Sky High: Irresistable Triple-Layer Cakes.